 Whether you have it in a sweet or savory combo, this fake cornbread is a delicious and comforting addition to your meals.
 I even think that’s better than the real cornbread, but I might be biased.

-Millet is actually the ancient grain used to make bread and polenta before the introduction of corn in Europe, so I don’t know who’s the fake and the real one here?
-Try it and you won’t regret it.
+Millet is the ancient grain used to make bread and polenta before the introduction of corn in Europe, so I don’t know who’s the fake and the real one here?
+Try it, and you won’t regret it.

 Shared with me by my sweet Brazilian friend Luana, living in Paris, this vegan sweet potato snack bread hits all the right spots when you are craving bread.
-It’s crunchy on the outside, and chewy on the inside, and to me, tastes like soft pretzels.
+It’s crunchy on the outside, chewy on the inside, and tastes like soft pretzels to me.

 I remember the first time I had Brazilian cheese bread, Pao de Queijo.
 It was at a Churrasco restaurant in Dubai.
-I ate so much I was barely able to have any meat after.
+I ate so much that I could barely have any meat after.
 They were so good.

-Since they are originally made with cassava flour and easy to make Plant Paradox compliant, I’ve been contemplating making them for a long time, but I’ve always been intimidated by the recipes that seemed rather complicated.
+Since they are originally made with cassava flour and easy to make Plant Paradox compliant, I’ve been contemplating making them for a long time.
+Still, I’ve always been intimidated by the recipes that seem rather complicated.

-Well, what I have here is a treasure, because is absolutely delicious, it takes 10 minutes to put together, and the recipe comes straight from Brazil.
+Well, what I have here is a treasure because it is absolutely delicious, it takes 10 minutes to put together, and the recipe comes straight from Brazil.
 You guessed, from Auntie Jovita.

-A rosemary and chocolate bread loaded with polyphenols, healthy fats and prebiotics, is what you get when you mix rosemary, dark chocolate, avocados, extra virgin olive oil, marine collagen, coconut flour and tigernut flour.
+A rosemary and chocolate bread loaded with polyphenols, healthy fats, and prebiotics is what you get when mixing rosemary, dark chocolate, avocados, extra virgin olive oil, marine collagen, coconut flour, and tigernut flour.

-This is an excellent grain-free, healthy, lectin-free bread to have for late breakfast or brunch, with coffee or tea, serve with a compliant cheese board and olive oil dip, take it with you at work for an afternoon snack.
+This is an excellent grain-free, healthy, lectin-free bread for late breakfast or brunch, with coffee or tea, served with a compliant cheese board and olive oil dip.
+Take it with you to work for an afternoon snack.
 It can also replace one meal.
-It is quite good-looking if you want to impress your guests.
+It is pretty good-looking if you want to impress your guests.

-This gluten-free, sugar-free zucchini bread was a hit with all the members of my family, none of which eats a lectin-free, gluten-free, or lectin-free diet.
+This gluten-free, sugar-free zucchini bread was a hit with all my family members, none of which eats a lectin-free, gluten-free, or lectin-free diet.

-This cake is surprisingly sweet, even when not using any sweetener at all.
+This cake is surprisingly sweet, even when not using any sweetener.
 The tigernut and chestnut flours add the natural sweetness, but even the almond flour and pecans are naturally sweet.

-This zucchini bread is delicious, full of flavor and despite having more of a dense consistency, it actually has a light bite.
-It feels light and refreshing, especially if eaten the second day, from the fridge.
+This zucchini bread is delicious, full of flavor, and despite having more of a dense consistency, it has a light bite.
+It feels light and refreshing, especially if eaten the second day from the fridge.